-Arriving on a Friday afternoon I followed the signs in the airport to the subway which would move me through the historic tube system to my hotel.
-I checked into my room and texted a friend of mine to let her know I had arrived and figure out where we would be meeting later that evening for a few drinks.
-Then it was into bed for a quick nap or so I had hoped.
-I had been suffering from a nasty cough for about a week, and with my new street-noise filled apartment in Dublin I couldn't say when the last time I had a full nights sleep was.
-And a nice quite hotel room seemed like a good way to get a few hours of sleep in.
-It's possibly my eyes might have reached some sleep for a minute or two, but it didn't feel like it when she texted to let me know she was on her way.
+Arriving on a Friday afternoon, I followed the signs in the airport to the subway which would move me through the historic tube system to my hotel.
+I checked into my room and texted a friend of mine to let her know I had arrived and figured out where we would be meeting later that evening for a few drinks.
+Then it was into bed for a quick nap, or so I had hoped.
+I had been suffering from a nasty cough for about a week, and with my new street-noise filled apartment in Dublin, I couldn’t say when the last time I had a full nights sleep was.
+And a nice quite hotel room seemed like a good way to get a few hours of sleep.
+It’s possibly my eyes might have reached some sleep for a minute or two, but it didn’t feel like it when she texted to let me know she was on her way.

-At the pub we ordered our beers and caught up while eating poor quality food.
-I wasn't expecting a world-class steak, but I also wasn't expecting beef jerky on a plate.
-S wasn't able to finish her chicken something or other.
+At the pub, we ordered our beers and caught up while eating poor quality food.
+I wasn’t expecting a world-class steak, but I also wasn’t expecting beef jerky on a plate.
+S wasn’t able to finish her chicken something or other.
 I finished mine even though disappointed in the quality.
-From that pub we went to another bar to order some drinks with alcohol in them instead of beer.
-But apparently they have the same skimpy quantity pour of alcohol in London as they do in Dublin.
-S's stomach was bothering her and my cough wasn't sounding any better, even though I keep trying to convince myself it was getting better.
+From that pub, we went to another bar to order some drinks with alcohol in them instead of beer.
+But apparently, they have the same skimpy quantity pour of liquor in London as they do in Dublin.
+S’s stomach was bothering her, and my cough wasn’t sounding any better, even though I keep trying to convince myself it was getting better.
 So, I walked her back to the tube and from there back to my hotel where I attempted to sleep while sucking on cough drops all night long.

 If I could sleep long enough to dream, I would dream of getting a good nights sleep.